Rajaram I: Santaji and Dhanaji

 Animated by a desire to avenge their wrongs, the Maratha bands spread over the vast territories from Khandesh to the south coast, over Gujarat, Baglan, Gondwana, and the Karnataka, devastating Mughal stations, destroying their armies, exacting tribute, plundering Mughal treasures, animals and stocks of camp equipage.

 Through imminent peril Rajaram had won his goal and at Jinji had sustained that which scholars like C.A.
 Kincaid call, "a siege hardly shorter than that of Troy with the skill and valour and more than the fortunes of Hector".
-Rajaram had created armies, planned campaigns, governed distant provinces.
-Well-nigh unbearable though his burden was, he had nobly and worthily borne it.
-Through an endless darkness he had kept alive the flickering flame of his country’s independence; and when Aurangzeb thought he had at last crushed him for ever, Rajaram had re-appeared in his own kingdom and had once again hurled defiance at the northern invaders.